rehamdotcom/Mining-Knowledge-from-available-data-of-COVID-19/README.md

 ##### I aimed for gathering data from multiple sources, situation reports from World Health Organization (WHO), from United Nations (UN) data and others.

+##### Sciket learn libraries were used for both imputing missing values* and for computing the correlation.

 #### Hightlights on the experiment on March 23rd, 2020 are as following:

-##### The correlation results show highest positive correlation between total positive cases and population across each of the affected countries.
+##### .
+The correlation results show highest positive correlation between total positive cases and population across each of the affected countries.

-##### The correlation results show highest second positive correlation between total positive cases and inbound tourism across each of the affected countries.
+##### .
+The correlation results show highest second positive correlation between total positive cases and inbound tourism across each of the affected countries.

-##### Different climatic conditions has no significant correlation with either the total record of positive cases nor the slope of decrease/decrease accross each of the affected countries.
+##### .
+Different climatic conditions has no significant correlation with either the total record of positive cases nor the slope of decrease/decrease accross each of the affected countries.

+##### * Imputation were applied for predicting missing values for daylight hours and average temperature accross each of the affected countries.